Our Vision for Mathematics

 Lessons are structured to allow for continuous Assessment for Learning:

 1. Five a day (retrieval of previous learning last year, topic, week, day: Flashback 4 from the White Rose Scheme).
+Problem of the Day.

 2. Sharing of the learning objective.